siloimwald/Fovea/readme.md

+#### (current state notes)

+Currently in the process of adapting this to version 4 of the books, some things are broken (notably, depth of field).
+Replaced custom Vec3/Point3 implementations with the `System.Numerics` Vector3 variants, leads to some artifacts.

+The current state requires .NET 8 and uses C# 12 features.
+Although the latter very sparsely, for now.

+- short term goal, wrap things up and be on par with book version 4
+- long term: add (back in again) CSG through signed distance trickery as the next feature

 ### Ray Tracing in One Weekend (and more)

-Update: currently in the process of adapting this to version 4 of the books, some things are broken (notably, depth of field).
-Replaced custom Vec3/Point3 implementations with the `System.Numerics` Vector3 variants, leads to some artifacts.

 C# implementation of Peter Shirley's excellent free books on ray and path tracing with some own additions.
 [Take me to the books!](https://raytracing.github.io/)